 Don’t forget to leave room to pay yourself.
 Setting aside enough money for savings or an emergency fund can make all the difference in the world when you’re blindsided with an unexpected job loss or financial emergency.
 If your home AC unit needs a major repair or your car breaks down, a solid savings account can mean the different between handling the issue immediately in cash and making a decision such as taking out an expensive payday loan.

-Ideally, you should aim to have at least 3-6 months salary in your emergency fund, but even having $1,000 as a backup is better than no backup at all.
+Ideally, you should aim to have at least six to eight months’ worth of expenses in your emergency fund.
+But even having $1,000 as a backup is better than no backup at all.
 If you’re struggling and can only afford a little each week, setting aside even $10 a week is better than nothing.

 Sticking to a budget can be the most difficult part because it requires some will power.
 Check out the tips below to stay in control of your money with strong budgeting and decision making.

 Keep in mind that having a good credit score can be instrumental when it comes to controlling your finances.
 It helps ensure you qualify for the lowest interest rates if you ever do need to borrow money.
 That can save you a lot when you buy a home or car or apply for other loans.
 Those lower interest rates equate to lower monthly payments, which makes it easier to control your budget.